StevenBlack/vocab/readme.md

 ### primer
 A book that covers the basics of a subject.
-Originally used to describe the books used in one-room school- houses, it can now be applied to software documentation or basic texts in any subject.
-Careful with the pronunciation.
-Rhymes with simmer.

 ### primogenitor
-Often confused to mean first-born or heir apparent.
-In fact, it means ancestor.
+Ancestor.

 ### Principle Of Humanity